bonsairobo/building-blocks/CONTRIBUTING.md

 an issue.
 We generally prefer for large new features to first take the form of a working prototype in a separate repository to demonstrate the added value, then we can being discussing how to integrate those ideas into the library.

+Pull requests are expected to add unit tests for complex logic, and benchmarks where offering good performance is expected to be challenging.
+Please ask if you have questions about how to test something.